-Camp David is offering an internship opportunity to young adults ages 17 & up who want to develop as leaders and make an impact.
+Camp David is offering an internship opportunity to young adults ages 17 – 24 who want to develop as leaders and make an impact.
 This 12 month program is a purposeful and intentional time for interns to serve, gain work experience, identify their strengths and passions, and to become better equipped to face challenges and overcome them.

-IMPACT interns should have hands-on experience that allows them to have significant involvement in working as a team member, mentoring, serving groups, running a non-profit organization, and developing their unique strengths and passions.
-They should be challenged to grow spiritually, emotionally, and vocationally.
+Impact interns gain hands-on experience that allows them to have significant involvement working as a team member, mentoring, serving groups, running a non-profit organization, and developing their unique strengths and passions.
+They will be challenged to grow spiritually, emotionally, and vocationally.

 - Gained skills in working with different types of people